Painting Pixels: Lambert Shading from Scratch

 The cushion parameter accumulation handles this automatically.
 When computing the cushion for a child rectangle, you start with the parent’s parameters and add the child’s own contribution on top.
 The parent rectangle has a gentle convexity across its full area.
 The child rectangle has its own convexity on top of that.
 The combined surface is higher in the center of the child, lower at the edges, with a visible step down at the boundary between parent and child.
 Directory nesting becomes physically visible as ridges and gradients.

-You do not need to draw borders.
-You do not need to add drop shadows.
+No borders.
+No drop shadows.
 The math does it for free.
 Cosines: underrated.

 After the shading was in, it looked like a disk analyzer.
 The visual representation did its job: depth is hierarchy, area is size, color is category.
 The information is in the pixels, and for the first time, the pixels actually communicated it.